arsf/lag/README.md

 GENERAL NOTES
 =============
 LAG is a software for visualisation, analysis and processing of LiDAR data.
-It has been initially created at Airborne Reasearch and Survey faciliy in Plymouth Marine Laboratory to help with data processing.
+It has been initially created at NERC Airborne Reasearch Faciliy Data Analysis Node (NERC-ARF-DAN) in Plymouth Marine Laboratory to help with data processing.

-For more information see: [website?]
-For user's guide see: http://arsf-dan.nerc.ac.uk/trac/wiki/Processing/laguserguide If you are a developer see: http://arsf-dan.nerc.ac.uk/trac/wiki/Processing/lagdevelopersfaq
+For user's guide see: https://nerc-arf-dan.pml.ac.uk/trac/wiki/Processing/laguserguide If you are a developer see: https://nerc-arf-dan.pml.ac.uk/trac/wiki/Processing/lagdevelopersfaq

 INSTALLATION
 ============